 supports attributes starting with ROLE_ and grants access to the user

-when the required ROLE_* attributes can all be found in the array of
+when at least one required ROLE_* attribute can be found in the array of

 and provides some additional functionality: it knows how to handle a

 hierarchy of roles.
 For instance, a ROLE_SUPER_ADMIN role may have sub-roles

 ROLE_ADMIN and ROLE_USER, so that when a certain object requires the

 user to have the ROLE_ADMIN role, it grants access to users who in fact